Emma Morano: Early life

 When she was a child she moved from the Sesia Valley to Ossola for her father's job, but the climate was so unhealthy there that a physician advised her family to live somewhere with more moderate weather.
 The family moved to Pallanza (later merged into Verbania), on Lake Maggiore, where Morano lived for the rest of her life.
 In October 1926, she married Giovanni Martinuzzi (1901–1978); her only child was born in 1937, but died when he was only six months old.
-The marriage was not a happy one, and Morano and her husband separated in 1938.
+The marriage was unhappy, and Morano and her husband separated in 1938.